Soundtrack for Life

 Soundtrack for Life is the only studio album by Canadian DJ A:xus.
-It was the first record to be released by Guidance Records, and includes the hit single "Abacus," under the name "When I Fall In Love," which was a Top 75 hit in the UK.
+It was the first record to be released by Guidance Records, and includes the hit single "When I Fall In Love" by his alias "Abacus", which was a Top 75 hit in the UK.
+The track "Soundtrack 4 Life" is featured in Rockstar's Smuggler's Run as the main menu music.

 Critical reception

 The album was met with positive reviews.
 Allmusic commented that the album has "strong, clever production skills and a feel for musical variety that never sounds forced."
 A review by Blues & Soul felt that the album "fuses all the best parts of deep house with tinges of jazz, funk, ambient and garage to very good effect."